Part I: Preparing to re-open

 - may carry 100 percent of the licensed capacity for any trip not regarded as long distance travel .

-WHAT ARE THE REQUIREMENTS WHEN TRAVELLING TO AND FROM SOUTH SOUTH AFRICA ?
+WHAT ARE THE REQUIREMENTS WHEN TRAVELLING TO SOUTH SOUTH AFRICA ?

-Travel to and from South Africa including international travel is allowed subject to-
+Travel to South Africa including international travel is allowed subject to-

-- (a) the traveller providing a valid certificate of a negative test which was obtained not more than 72 hours before the date of travel and
+- All international travellers arriving at the permitted airports must provide a valid certificate of a negative COVID -19 test, recognised by the World Health Organisation, which was obtained not more than 72 hours before the date of travel.

 WHAT ARE THE PROTOCOLS FOR THE DAILY COMMUTERS FROM NEIGHBOURING COUNTRIES WHO ATTEND OR TEACH AT A SCHOOL IN THE SOUTH AFRICA?